Is using a domestic cleaning service worth the money?

 Work out what you need cleaning

-For me, it’s very simple, I don’t have time to deep clean, so I need extra help with cleaning out the fridge, thoroughly cleaning the kitchen, and bleaching the bathrooms etc. But, if you have a much longer to-do list, it is worth writing it all done from top priority to low priority and ask the cleaner to work through that list.
+For me, it’s very simple, I don’t have time to deep clean, so I need extra help with cleaning out the fridge, thoroughly cleaning the kitchen, and bleaching the bathrooms etc. But, if you have a much longer to-do list, it is worth writing it all down, from top priority to low priority, and ask the cleaner to work through that list.
 Whatever they don’t get done in their slotted time, they will complete in the next session.

 Reasons why you should get a cleaner

 - A cleaner can be more efficient at cleaning and get the work done in half the time, whereas, if you’re anything like me, you will probably dilly-dally about and half-heartedly clean up the mess, which would then lead you back to square one.

 - You get your time back, whether that is spending time with the kids or using the extra hours to work.
 For me, I have gained quality time to sit down with my kids now and I don’t have to worry about deep cleaning the fridge (which I sometimes have nightmares about!)
 I also get to work those extra few hours during the day and make the money back – plus more!